 - Original and one copy of documentation of the U.S. citizen parent’s physical presence in the United States, which can be but is not limited to school records.
 Please note that in general, the American Citizen Services Unit will require documentation for five years of physical presence before the birth of the child, of which two must be after the U.S. citizen parent turned 14.
 You can find more information on acquisition of U.S. citizenship by a child born abroad and physical presence requirements at the State Department’s website.

-- Original Danish birth certificate with the child’s name and one copy
+- Original Danish birth certificate with the child’s name, signed and stamped by the parish, and one copy

 - If parents are married, original marriage certificate and one copy